I feel like I’ve gotten my life back

 You’re not alone.
 And yet, a lot of people may not understand the disorder.
 When I say I have epilepsy, some people confuse it with narcolepsy, the sleep disorder that can cause someone to fall asleep suddenly.

-It felt so crippling.
-For about a year and a half, I had agoraphobia and would not leave my house because I feared having a seizure somewhere.
-There’s no worse feeling than waking up and not knowing what happened, waking up and having time lapsed and having people around you panicking and knowing you caused that panic, especially when it’s people who are close to you.
+I'm glad I did this because epilepsy felt so crippling that for about a year and a half, I became agoraphobic.
+I would not leave my house because I feared leaving equaled having a seizure somewhere.
+There’s no worse feeling than waking up and not knowing what happened; waking up and having me lapsed and having people around you panicking and knowing you caused that panic, especially when it’s people who are close to you.

 When you have a condition that makes you feel different, it’s important to reach out to people similar to you.
 Loneliness can become a hole.
 Unfortunately, that hole can become so vast that it swallows you.
 At one point, I thought: My sister will be OK without me.